youngboy/engine-docs/source/index.md

 <h3 id="engine-service">Engine Service</h3>

 The Engine Service is the part of Engine that runs in our cloud.
 It consumes reports from the proxy, aggregates data, and displays a management UI so you know what's going on inside your GraphQL infrastructure.
-To get started using Engine, sign into the [web portal](https://engine.apollographql.com).
+To get started using Engine, sign into the [Engine UI](https://engine.apollographql.com).